ANRGUSC/Urban_IoT_DDoS_Data/README.md

 Output:
 - Attacked dataset

+## Training neural network

+Three python scripts can be found in [/source_code/nn_training](https://github.com/ANRGUSC/Urban_IoT_Data/tree/main/source_code/nn_training) folder for generating the labeled training and testing dataset, train a feed-forward neural network, and generating the results of training.

 ### generate_training_data.py

 This script generates the training data by considering the different time windows for averaging the occupancies on the nodes.